microsoft/uwp-experiences/apps/News/README.md

 # The News Experience

+Fourth Coffee is a sample news app that works across the desktop, phone, and Xbox One and offers a premium experience that takes advantage of each device’s strengths.

 ![Fourth Coffee](http://imgur.com/sfnTBSJ.png)

 **Features:** | Per device tailored UI | Gamepad | Focus | TV Layout
 ---|---|---|---|---

-Fourth Coffee is a sample news application that works across the desktop, phone, and Xbox One and offers a premium experience that takes advantage of each device’s strengths.

 ***